-- The RDMAP layer MUST validate that the Remote Peer's Tagged Buffer address references a 64-bit aligned ULP buffer address.
+The RDMAP layer MUST validate that the Remote Peer's Tagged ULP Buffer address references a 64-bit aligned ULP Buffer address.
 In the case of an error, the RDMAP layer MUST generate a Terminate Message indicating RDMA Layer Remote Operation Error with Error Code Name "Catastrophic Error, Localized to RDMAP Stream" as described in Section 4.8 of [RFC5040].
-Implementation Note: A ULP implementation can avoid this error by having the target ULP buffer of an atomic operation 64-bit aligned. - 9.
-Security Considerations
+Implementation Note: A ULP implementation can avoid this error by having the target ULP buffer of an atomic operation 64-bit aligned.

+9. Security Considerations

 This document specifies extensions to the RDMA Protocol specification in [RFC5040], and as such the Security Considerations discussed in Section 8 of [RFC5040] apply.
+No additional Security Considerations are required for the extensions specified in this document.